+Dissertation Title

-- Margins for each new chapter heading should be 1.5" from the top - Dissertation Title - If the title of the dissertation is long, a short title to be used on the spine volume in binding should be typed on a separate sheet of paper
+- If the title of the dissertation is long, a short title to be used on the spine volume in binding should be typed on a separate sheet of paper

-Submit the dissertation in an envelope or folder to the Learning Commons.
+Submit the dissertation in an envelope or folder to the Learning Commons two weeks prior to your dissertation defense.
 Do NOT staple or punch holes.
+A certificate of approval signed by the Academic Dean is to accompany the dissertation.
 The style and form of the dissertation must be approved by the seminary's librarian prior to convocation at which the PhD degree is to be conferred.
 The librarian will certify approval with the registrar.